-NYU Stern and The Clearing House proudly present the Gallatin Lecture Series on Banking: Strengthening and Streamlining Bank Capital Regulation with Jeremy Stein, Moise Y. Safra Professor of Economics, Harvard University.
-Started in 2015, this speaker series brings to the banking community and the broader public the most distinguished and influential thinkers in the field of banking and bank regulation.
+NYU Stern and The Clearing House proudly presented the Gallatin Lecture Series on Banking: Strengthening and Streamlining Bank Capital Regulation with Jeremy Stein, Moise Y. Safra Professor of Economics, Harvard University.
+Started in 2015, this speaker series brought to the banking community and the broader public the most distinguished and influential thinkers in the field of banking and bank regulation.

 The Gallatin Lecture Series on Banking is inspired by Albert Gallatin (1761-1849).
 Throughout his long and distinguished political career, Gallatin was intimately involved with the financial and banking issues of his time.
 As Secretary of the Treasury he proposed the establishment of a consortium of private banks, which idea ultimately became The Clearing House.
 Then, after settling in New York, he helped found New York University.